marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 ## Sending Address Candidates to the Client

-The server sends its address candidates to the client using ADD_ADDRESS frames.
+The server advertises its address candidates using ALTERNATIVE_ADDRESS frames, as defined in {{ALTERNATIVE-ADDRESS}}.
+Each frame advertises the complete set of alternative addresses and replaces the previously advertised set.
+The server SHOULD NOT wait until address candidate discovery has finished, instead, it SHOULD update the advertised set as soon as new candidates become available.
-It SHOULD NOT wait until address candidate discovery has finished, instead, it SHOULD send address candidates as soon as they become available.
-This speeds up the NAT traversal and is similar to Trickle ICE ({{!RFC8838}}).
+This speeds up NAT traversal and is similar to Trickle ICE ({{!RFC8838}}).

-Addresses sent to the client can be removed using the REMOVE_ADDRESS frame if the address candidate becomes stale, e.g. because the network interface becomes unavailable.
+The server removes a stale address candidate by omitting it from a subsequent address-set update, e.g. when the network interface becomes unavailable.

-Since address matching is run on the client side, address candidates are only sent from the server to the client.
-The client does not send any addresses to the server.
+Since address matching is run on the client side, only the server advertises address candidates.
+The client communicates selected address pairs to the server using PUNCH_ME_NOW frames.

 ## Address Matching